Harvest Melody

 Harvest Melody is a 1943 American musical film directed by Sam Newfield and written by Allan Gale.
 The film stars Rosemary Lane, Johnny Downs, Charlotte Wynters, Sheldon Leonard, Luis Alberni, Claire Rochelle, Syd Saylor, Marjorie Manners, Henry Hall, Billy Nelson, Frances Gladwin, Marin Sais and Herbert Heyes.
 The film was released on November 22, 1943, by Producers Releasing Corporation.

 Plot

-Tommy and Jane come to the Hollywood Trocadero from their farm and meet a Hollywood press agent.
+Tommy and Jane come to the Club Pronto from their farm and meet a Hollywood press agent.
 After Tommy and Jane explain their current hardships to Chuck (the press agent); and Chuck offers his and his client's help in harvesting the crops from farm.